• Home

 7 Christmas Tree Lighting Tips that Will Make the Job Easier

-I have put the lights on more Christmas trees, both real and artificial than the average person will in a lifetime.
-My job in retail display had me putting the lights on and off (we cut them off the display trees every year, so we could put fresh ones on) of hundreds and hundreds of trees and garland, too.
+My job in retail display had me putting the lights on and off (we cut them off the display trees every holiday season so we could put fresh ones on) of hundreds and hundreds of trees and garland, too.
 When I say hundreds – I literally mean hundreds.

 Lynch Creek Farm Centerpiece